eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 functional, process, privacy and security certification requirements).

-Fourth, once the mapping has been performed, it will be used as a basis for the development of certification schemes for EUDI Wallets, both at the national and European levels.
+Fourth, once the mapping has been performed, it will be used as a basis for the development of certification schemes for Wallet Solutions, both at the national and European levels.
 The schemes will rely on the identified certification schemes to provide assurance, either in a composite approach, or through the establishment of assumptions on external components, such as the Wallet Users' devices.

-Finally, non-cybersecurity requirements should ensure functional interoperability of the EUDI Wallet.
+Finally, non-cybersecurity requirements should ensure functional interoperability of the Wallet Solution.
 To this end, the IA aims to define a requirement to CABs for functional testing, for example supported by test-suites or test cases.

 #### 7.2.2 Certification of Wallet Solutions in the long term

-In parallel to the work described above, ENISA is requested to draft a dedicated European cybersecurity certification scheme for the EUDI Wallets under the CSA.
+In parallel to the work described above, ENISA is requested to draft a dedicated European cybersecurity certification scheme for the Wallet Solution under the CSA.
 Once available, this CSA scheme should replace the national transitory schemes mentioned above for the cybersecurity requirement it will cover.
 This scheme should be based on harmonised requirements, and identify any additional requirements relevant for